 Small businesses may learn how to finance paid sick and family leave with refundable tax credits.

 The Short-Time Compensation program helps prevent layoffs.
 Employers with approved STC plans can uniformly reduce affected employees’ hours by 10 to 60 percent while the employees receive a prorated unemployment benefit.
 List is from the Nebraska DOL website.

-Frequently asked questions regarding COVID-19 for employees in Nebraska.
+Resources for workers and employers regarding COVID-19 for employees in Nebraska.
 List is from the Nebraska DOL website.

 Links to Additional Information on COVID-19: